erjosito/azure-networking-lab/README.md

 }
 </pre>

-Once you have provisioned the connections you can list them with this command.
+Once you have provisioned the connections you can get information about them with this command.
 Wait until the Provisioning State for both connections transitions from `Updating` to `Succeeded`:

 <pre lang="...">
 <b>az network vpn-connection list -o table</b>